GLOBAL MARKETS-Oil tumbles on supply concern, euro up ahead of French vote

 U.S. Treasury yields rose on the jobs data and bets on the Fed's next move.

-Additional reporting by Karen Brettell, Sinead Carew, Chuck Mikolajczak, Julia Simon, Devika Krishna Kumar and Sam Forgione in New York; Editing by Bernadette Baum and Nick Zieminski
+Additional reporting by Tanya Agrawal in Bengaluru, Amanda Cooper in London and Karen Brettell and Sam Forgione in New York; Editing by Bernadette Baum